brson/wasm-opt-rs/notes.md

-Like the previously-described `cxx` bindings, our shims are organized such that within a single block we define a C++ `struct` containing an inner Binaryen type, methods on that struct that present an interface `cxx` can work with, and which transform their arguments to the arguments expected by the underlying Binaryen APIs, and free-standing constructor functions as required by `cxx`
+Like the previously-described `cxx` bindings, our shims are organized such that within a single block we define a C++ `struct` containing an inner Binaryen type, methods on that struct presenting an interface `cxx` can work with, and which transform their arguments to the arguments expected by the underlying Binaryen APIs, and free-standing constructor functions as required by `cxx`